Unfolding ... on the road!

 In Boulder Margarita collaborated with puppet theatre artist Betsy Tobin and her Now Or Never Theatre from 2006 to 2013.

 In 2011 Margarita created The Crane Wife, a puppet theatre performance based on the Japanese folk tale of the same name.
 The show was performed with great success throughout Boulder, and won the Boulder International Fringe Festival Encore Award in September, 2013.
+The Crane Wife was also presented at the 2015 National Puppetry Festival of the Puppeteers of America.

 Want to know when events are happening?
 Drop Margarita a line and ask to be put on her mailing list!
 Use this form to inquire about workshops, guest artist availability, and how to support future works with a tax-deductible donation.